camigord/Self-Driving-Car-Nanodegree/P2-Traffic-Sign-Recognition/writeup.md

   x_norm = tf.map_fn(lambda img: tf.image.per_image_standardization(img), x)
 ```

 The problem with this approach was that it did not generalize very well to the test images taken from the internet, getting a very low accuracy (~20%).
-I believe that because of the color information, the network may overfit to easily to the training data.
+I believe that because of the color information, the network may overfit too easily to the training data.
 Effects like illumination and the general background of the image may have a strong effect in the classification accuracy.

 In my second try and after tuning the model, I also tried to convert the images to grayscale.
 Again, the preprocessing was applied using TensorFlow and the function _tf.image.rgb_to_grayscale()_ which is capable of operating directly on image batches.